ga-chicago/project-3-sinatra-react/README.md

 ### Overview

-This third project is a chance to flex your MVC muscles in a new language, Ruby.
+This project is a chance to flex your MVC muscles in a new language—Ruby—and show off your new React prowess.

-**You can optionally work in pairs on this project** We hope you'll exercise creativity on this project, Before you start, sketch your wireframes and write user stories to define what your users will want to do with the app.
+Before you start, sketch your wireframes and write user stories to define what your users will want to do with the app.
 Run your database schema, your user stories, and your wireframes by your instructors to get their feedback before you dive into code!
 Remember to keep things small and focus on mastering the fundamentals – scope creep/feature creep is the biggest pitfall for any project!
 Set up some easily achievable MVP goals, a couple goals you might get to, and a couple stretch goals that you probably won't get to.
 We will be making sure that before you start you have a solid understanding of the data your program will use, the structures/relations you're planning create with it on the back end, and generally the way it fits into the UI flow of your front end.

 ---